1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Diarrhea or greasy stools

-Lack of vitamins from fats (A, D, E, and K)
+Deficiency of vitamins (A, D, E and K) caused by the fats

 Tips for better digestion: